 Common Cryptocurrency Scams

-With cryptocurrency becoming a more popular asset class, it has not only received more attention from the general public but from hackers as well.
+With cryptocurrency becoming a more popular asset class, it has not only received more attention from the general public but from criminals and bad actors as well.
 Cryptocurrencies are highly liquid and anonymous, easy to transact and are transacted on immutable ledgers.
 This makes cryptocurrency transactions practically irreversible once it has been confirmed.
-As such, it is essential to verify the legitimacy of blockchain addresses you are transacting with and only send your cryptocurrency to trusted merchants.
+As such, it is essential to verify the legitimacy of blockchain addresses you are transacting with and only send your cryptocurrency to trusted entities .
+As stated in the FBI’s 2021 Internet Crime Report, “In 2021, the IC3 received 34,202 complaints involving the use of some type of cryptocurrency” with losses of over $1.6B.
+Given this, it has become increasingly important to remain vigilant in safeguarding your crypto assets and your personal information

-We have detailed some of the more common cryptocurrency scams below.
+We have detailed some common cryptocurrency scams below.

 Social Media Giveaway Scams

 Using a fake social media handle that is very similar to official accounts, scammers will post giveaways with hyperlinks to fraudulent websites.
 These giveaways typically promise to reward you with a particular cryptocurrency after you have sent them the cryptocurrency to ‘verify’ your address.
-It is highly unlikely for legitimate giveaways to require you to send cryptocurrencies to their address first before you win a prize.
+The FTC warns investors to “Never click on a link from an unexpected text, email, or social media message” as it is highly unlikely for legitimate giveaways to require you to send cryptocurrencies to their address first before you win a prize.
 Regardless of the engagement or number of likes on such posts, you must always be wary and perform your own due diligence by digging deeper into these accounts.

 - Never send cryptocurrency to giveaways under the guise of address verification.